Losing a loved one is a heart wrenching time for anyone.

 Can I still go to church?

-Yes, but the number of mourners who may attend is capped at 30 where the funeral is not included as part of communal worship.
-If the funeral ceremony is held as part of communal worship that follows COVID-19 secures guidelines the maximum number of attendees will be defined by the capacity of the place of worship.
+Yes, the number of mourners who may attend maybe restricted by COVID-19 secure guidelines where the maximum number of attendees will be defined by the capacity of the place of worship.
 Not all churches have reopened yet.
 We are in contact with local faith leaders and can let you know what’s going on local to you.

 Planning the funeral?